openpublishoperation/devops-learn-pr/docs/learn/git-share-code.md

+---
+title: What is version control?
+description: What is version control?
+If you're developing code, building websites, or writing documentation, using version control is essential to protect your work. ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article ms.manager: douge ms.author: routlaw ms.date: 04/04/2017
+---
 # Save and share code with Git
-### By Robert Outlaw

-# Save and share code with Git
-### By Robert Outlaw
+> By Robert Outlaw

 Saving and sharing versions of code with your team are the most common things you do when using version control.
 Git has an easy three step workflow for these tasks:

 1. Create a new branch for your work
 2. Commit your changes
 3. Push the branch to share it with your team

 Git makes it easy to manage your work using branches.
 Make every bugfix, new feature, added test, and updated configuration in a new branch.
 Git branches are lightweight and are local to your machine, so you don’t